thoughtbot/dotfiles/README.md

   * Set `Report Terminal Type` to xterm-256color
 * Under Profiles > Text
   * Disable `Draw bold text in bright colors`

+If you like what you see in osx-settings, run `./osx-settings`.

 ## Updating